vmsmith/CookBook/sauce_smitane.md

 * Remove from heat and stir in the sour cream.
 * Season with salt, pepper, and (if desired) lemon juice.

-I spent years looking for other references to this sauce.
+I originally found this sauce in The Joy of Cooking.
+I spent years looking for other references to it.
 It’s not in Escoffier and it’s not in Peterson.
 And I could never find reference to it on the Internet.
-Then, on day in February 2013, I Googled it, and recipes appeared all over the place.
+Then, one day in February 2013, I Googled it, and recipes appeared all over the place.